Earthquakes

 The characteristics of an earthquake

-The surface of the Earth is not frozen, on the contrary, it is in constant movement.
-This activity is especially visible at the edge of large cracks in the earth's mantle : the faults.
-The earthquake is due to a fracture or a displacement brutal rocks under the surface of the Earth.
-This break or this move is going to release suddenly the energy accumulated by the internal movements of the Earth, in the vicinity of these faults.
+The Earth's surface is not frozen; quite the contrary, it is in constant movement.
+This activity is especially visible at the edges of large cracks in the Earth's mantle, known as faults.
+An earthquake occurs when there is a sudden fracture or shifting of rocks under the Earth's surface.
+This fracture suddenly releases the energy accumulated by displcement of the Earth in proximity of these faults.

 The main types of fault